Bronstein, Gewirtz & Grossman, LLC Notifies International Business Machines Corporation (IBM) Investors of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, April 8, 2022 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against International Business Machines Corporation ("IBM" or the "Company) (NYSE: IBM) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired IBM securities between April 4, 2017 and October 20, 2021 (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/ibm.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against International Business Machines Corporation ("IBM" or the “Company) (NYSE: IBM) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired IBM securities between April 4, 2017 and October 20, 2021 (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fibm.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.